London 2 day Itinerary – London in 2 days

 Unfortunately, I have to say this was the start of bad food in the UK cliché.
 And I blame myself.
 I lived there for two years and never once had a problem and even ate at some of the top restaurants in the city (Hello Ivy).
 I should have researched this more or had a list of back ups.
 I mean even writing this now I just think of all the ok food we ate and I feel ugh.

-Day 2 – North London and Camden Town
+Visit London in 2 days – North London and Camden Town

 The K+K George is an elegant hotel in the heart of London with an award winning garden.
 I started my day by having buffet style breakfast which is included with the room and overlooks the garden.
 Nothing like loading up on carbs before another day of walking around town.